Taliban urges U.S. Congress to release Afghanistan's assets

 According to the group's report, 600,000 displaced people, as well as drought in the country are adding to the poverty.

-The country also is struggling with the attacks mostly targeting civilian in the aftermath of the Taliban takeover.
+The country also is struggling with the attacks mostly targeting civilians in the aftermath of the Taliban takeover in August.

 An explosion hit a minivan in a Shiite neighborhood of western Kabul Wednesday, killing at least one person and wounding three others, a Taliban official said.